una/personal-goals/happy-moments/2017_happy-moments.md

 07/16/2017
 ---
 I spent the entire morning writing and being productive after the weekend of enjoying NYC.
-And then I went to meet up with a boy for drinks at a bar (first date since my breakup).
+And then I went to meet up with a boy for drinks at a bar (first date since my last breakup).
 But the date was actually pretty great :) And we stayed out to get dinner and drop by my favorite bar, Ghost Donkey :P And then I got home and watched the Game of Thrones premier.

 07/17/2017
 ---